 General Information: Outpatient Externships & Application Process:

 Mt.
 Washington Pediatric Hospital (MWPH) is a specialty rehabilitation hospital, co-owned and co-operated by the University of Maryland and Johns Hopkins.
-The Outpatient Psychology externships are a 12-month placement starting in July 2023 and a 2 days per week commitment.
+The Outpatient Psychology and Neuropsychology externships are a 12-month placement starting in June or July 2025 and a 2 days per week commitment.

-Applications are due by February 09, 2024.
+For Doctoral Psychology Externship Tracks and Neuropsychology Track applications are due by February 7, 2025.
 Interviews will be held in February and March.
 Please email your CV, two letters of recommendation, and a cover letter to the track of interest.

 1. Comprehensive Clinical Child If you are applying to the Comprehensive Clinical Child Externship, email Elizabeth Getzoff Testa, Ph.D. at [email protected].